pedsmoreira/battlecry/README.md

 * ✅ Use it with all languages and frameworks
 * ✅ Plug'n play customizable generators
 * ✅ Simple & Powerful API
+* ✅ Next generation naming with [casex](https://github.com/pedsmoreira/casex)

+### Why not just use [Yeoman](http://yeoman.io/)?

+Yeoman is a great tool for creating new projects, but when it comes to updating ongoing projects, I think there's a lot of room for improvement.
+If you want to use a framework with a strict set of libraries and requirements you can probably find a Yeoman generator that suits you, but you won't be able to customize these generators with ease.

+In my experience, the farther you go on a project, the more you'll need to shape your generators to fit it.
+Each project has it's own requirements and it's only fair that it get it's own generators.
+With Samba you can create your own or download generators to give you a nice quickstart, and when you need to customize them, it's very easy to do so and you can share the changes with your whole team.

 ## Examples